goggin13/wrestling/readme.md

     X tell you how much money you will win
     X display cases for winning and losing

-- fix overunder wager hack
-- !!!Testing party!!!
+X !!!Testing party!!!

-- handle closed matches in the UI
+X handle closed matches in the UI
 - when the admin updates the scores for a match
   - update all bets for the match
     - if won, set payout